-Council's planning instruments have been developed over time with continuous feedback from the community.
+Local councils' planning instruments have been developed over time with continuous feedback from their communities.
 The LEP represents the community's view on how their area should develop and gives certainty to the community and development industry.
 It is in this context and framing of the issue, that planning proposals (rezoning applications) can reinforce communities' views that the planning system can promote narrow private interests over the broader public interest, notwithstanding that the LEP and development standards are a relatively blunt instrument and that each site is different.
 If a proponent wants to increase the development standards and controls, then the burden of proof should be set high.
 For example, if the standard height of the R3 Medium Density Residential zone is 12.5m across the entire LGA, why should a single site, or collection of sites, request an 18m height in this zone?
 Proponents should demonstrate that there is something inherently wrong with the existing development standards (i.e., that they don't facilitate the objectives of the LEP, they are wholly unreasonable, etc.).

-Currently, the Strategic Merit Test is so high-level and broad that most proponents can argue that the planning proposal has 'strategic merit'.
-The Strategic Merit Test should be extended to include the aims and objectives of the LSPS as well as the aims of the LEP and potentially the DCP where it outlines the future vision or desired future character for an area.
+Currently, the Strategic Merit Test is too high-level and broad that many, if not most, proponents can argue that their planning proposal has 'strategic merit'.
+The Strategic Merit Test should be clearly extended to include the aims and objectives of the LSPS as well as the aims of the LEP and potentially the DCP where it outlines the future vision or desired future character for an area.
 The current framing of the Strategic Merit Test relies on very high level and broad strategies and objectives.

 Under the current system a planning proposal can contravene all the desired future character objectives for an area outlined in the DCP, but still meet the Strategic Merit Test.
 Similarly, a planning proposal can contravene the aims of an LEP - which are the organising principles upon which all the details hang - or objectives of the LSPS, but still 'pass' the Strategic Merit Test.
-In Waverley's instance, one of the aims of the LEP is "to provide an appropriate transition in building scale around the edge of the commercial centres to protect the amenity of surrounding residential areas".
-Nevertheless, the consequence of two Rezoning Review processes permitted planning proposals at the far edges of Bondi Junction (194 Oxford Street and 122 Bronte Road) which contravene this aim that establishes the framework for height controls in Bondi Junction.
-It is difficult to understand, when considering that these Planning Proposal's that patently undermined a key aim of the relevant LEP had 'strategic merit'.